Franz Exner (criminologist): Munich

 After 1945 Exner was unusual among his colleagues in retaining his professorship under the military occupation.
 He had kept his job under the Hitler government but had never been a "Nazi Party" member.
 During the "Denazification programme" that followed, the new rulers determined that he was "politisch unbelastet" ("politically unencumbered").
 By the time he died in 1947 he was one of a very small number of well known criminologists to have studied and taught under no fewer than four contrasting ruling establishments: the (1) Danube Monarchy till 1918, the (2) German Republic till 1933, the Populist-nationalist Dictatorship till 1945 and the (4) Stalinist annexations and military occupation that followed.
 After the launch of the German Federal Republic (West Germany) in 1949 it transpired that his reputation would remain, if not untarnished, at least broadly intact under a fifth ruling establishment.

 During the 1920s and 1930s Exner's international contacts, notably with professional colleagues in the United States were of particular significance.
 He conducted a lengthy correspondence with the Sociologist-criminologist and Symbolic interactionist Edwin Sutherland at Minnesota (after 1930 at Chicago).
 During 1934 during the long vacation he undertook a visit to the United States lasting several months and was able to meet up with Sutherland face-to-face.
-He also met up with other pioneers in the field, including Ernest Burgess (also at Chicago) and Thorsten Sellin at Philadelphia.
+He also met up with others in the field, including Ernest Burgess (also at Chicago) and Thorsten Sellin at Philadelphia.
 On his return he shared his experiences of the American system of Penology and his researches into the latest associated academic literature, publishing his "Kriminalistischen Bericht über eine Reise nach Amerika" ("Report on Criminology from a visit to America") in 1935 in the quarterly specialist journal Zeitschrift für die gesamte Strafrechtswissenschaft.